Meet the Team

 Mike completed his Soil Science BA degree with a minor in Plant Physiology from 1972-1976 from the University of Wisconsin – Stevens Point.
 He began work in Montana as a Field Soil Scientist from the mid 1970’s to 1984, soil surveying for first the State of MT and then the USDA-Soil Conservation Service in Scobey and Roundup, MT.
 In 1984 he took the NRCS Soil Survey Project Leader position in Plains, MT for the Sanders County Area through May 1990.
 In 1990 he joined the Montana USDA NRCS State Office Staff as the Soil Database Manager, serving in a variety of positions and roles through to retirement as the Assistant State Soil Scientist in October 2010.

-As a fourth generation Montana farmer/rancher, the value of agricultural land conservation has been important to Loren since a young age.
-His paternal great-grandfather homesteaded out of Choteau, MT with his grandfather, eventually moving to the Gallatin Valley and purchasing the farm where he was raised and still operate today.
+As a fourth-generation Montana farmer/rancher, the value of agricultural land conservation has been important to Loren since a young age.
+His paternal great-grandfather homesteaded out of Choteau, MT, as did his grandfather, eventually moving to the Gallatin Valley and purchasing the farm where he was raised and still operate today.
 His maternal grandfather purchased a farm in Grangeville, ID which still operates today by his maternal relatives.
-His families provided him with a deep history entrenched in agriculture from both parents.
-In the mid-1990’s, while still working full time on the farm, Loren attended Montana State University studying Mechanical Engineering, attaining a lower junior level of education, before deciding his true passion was agriculture.
+His family provided him with a deep history entrenched in agriculture from both parents.
 Loren raises wheat, barley, alfalfa, peas, and commercial black angus on his farm.
 He previously served on the Gallatin County Planning Board as a representative of the Gallatin Conservation District for seven years made him realize the complexities between urban development and agricultural operations.
 Since his time on the Gallatin County Planning Board, ending in 2018, he has been honored to serve as a Supervisor of the Gallatin Conservation District.

 Sherwin has served as a Supervisor on the Gallatin CD since 1985.
 As a native Montanan, he greatly appreciates the opportunity to encourage stewardship of this beautiful area we all treasure.
 He has spent his career directly involved with an agriculture business near Four Corners with his brother raising alfalfa, mixed forages, and small grains.
 Growing up here, and now seeing so much change and growth occurring in our valley, it reminds all of us how important it is to think long-term and to responsibly care for our resources.